IBIA: An Incremental Build-Infer-Approximate Framework for Approximate Inference of Partition Function: Construction of the SCTF

 It is obtained by first identifying the subgraph of CTF that connects all the cliques that contain variables in the set $V$.
 Then, starting from the leaf nodes of the subgraph (nodes with degree equal to 1), cliques that contain the same set (or subset) of variables in $V$ as their neighbors are removed recursively.

-\begin{definition} \textbf{Interface variables (IV):} It is the intersection of the set of variables in a CTF, $CTF_k$, and the set of variables present in factors that have not been added to any CTF in $\{CTF_1,\hdots,CTF_k\}$. \end{definition} Each CTF in the sequence has a different set of interface variables.
+\begin{definition} \textbf{Interface variables (IV):} Let the initial set of factors in the PGM be $\Phi=\{\Phi_1,\hdots,\Phi_n\}$, where $\Phi_k$ denotes the set of factors added to $CTF_k$.
+A variable in $CTF_k$ is an interface variable if it is present in the scope of any factor in the set $\{\Phi_{k+1}, \hdots,\Phi_n\}$. \end{definition} Each CTF in the sequence has a different set of interface variables.
 IVs are needed to form the next CTF in the sequence.